 Due to a preference for some patterns over others, some breeds might be enriched for specific merle alleles due to selection for the phenotypes they cause.
 In many breeds, only a classic pattern (M) is desired while patterns produced by other alleles (e.g. Mh, Ma) are sometimes even considered as mismarks.

-These are the dog breeds where merle is common (or that have a community of merle enthusiasts):
+These are the dog breeds where merle is common:

 - Alapaha Blue Blood Bulldog